 Delivered as a partnership between Institute of Technology Carlow and Dublin City University, this exciting new programme aims to:

 - Connect the current technical skills of students with a primary degree in engineering or cognate physical science

 - Provide the learner with the opportunity to develop a career or engage with further studies in materials and advanced manufacturing

-- Stimulate engagement with autonomous and independent learning.
+- Stimulate professional engagement with autonomous and independent learning

-- Encourage participation in a variety of teaching, learning and assessment strategies, which will drive the educational adventure through applied experiences.
+- Encourage strategic teaching, learning and assessment participation which will drive the educational adventure through applied experiences

 After completing this course learners should be able to:

 - Innovate in materials in the context of Smart Manufacturing.

-2. Formulate product design solutions using material selection protocols, post-processing techniques, data collection, and process mapping.
+- Systemise and optimise product design techniques with material selection protocols, post-processing techniques, data collection, and process mapping.

-3. Synthesise techniques related to solid modeling Computer-Aided Design and Industry 4.0 / Smart Manufacturing Processes.
+- Synthesise techniques related to solid modelling Computer-Aided Design and Industry 4.0 / Smart Manufacturing Processes.